 Examples of this could include a student's disclosure of the following: thoughts of suicide, interpersonal violence, or other safety concern that may need immediate attention.

-If you are concerned about the immediate safety of a member of the Appalachian Family, you should call ASU Police at 828-262-8000 or, if off campus, 911.
+If you are concerned about the immediate safety of a member of the Appalachian Family, you should call Appalachian State University Police at 828-262-8000 or, if off campus, 911.

 Not sure if you should refer?
 Please do.
 It is always best to refer.
 If nothing else, it lets the student know that we are looking out for members of our Appalachian Family.